Azure/fta-customerfacingapps/ecommerce/doc/README.md

 * Build the `Relecloud.FunctionApp` project (e.g. in Visual Studio or on the command line) and ensure there are no errors
 * Use any of the supported ways to [deploy the project to an Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-infrastructure-as-code)
   * Note that the easiest way if you are using Visual Studio 2017 or above is to [publish the project directly to Azure](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#publish-to-azure)
-  * If the publish *Azure Function App* is missing from the publishing targets you might need to install update for the *Azure Functions and Web Job Tools* visual studio extension.
+  * If the **Azure Function App** option is missing from the publishing targets you might need to install an update for the **Azure Functions and Web Job Tools** Visual Studio extension.
 You should see a notification flag in the upper right corner which will allow you to update the extension.
 * When creating the Function App:
   * _Suggested name for the App Service: `<prefix>-func-app`_
   * _Suggested name for the App Service Plan: `<prefix>-func-plan`_